ryadavnitb/Batch-6/README.md

 ### Performance Summary
 - **Random Forest Accuracy:** ~80–85%
 - Decision Tree: Lower accuracy, expected due to simplicity
-- XGBoost: Comparable or marginally higher accuracy
+- XGBoost: Comparable or slightly higher accuracy

-The results indicate a strong balance between performance and generalization.

 ---

 ## 10. Overfitting Analysis

-Overfitting was mitigated through:
+Overfitting was controlled through:
-- Controlled model depth and minimum sample constraints
+- Model depth constraints
-- Introduction of realistic noise into features and labels
+- Minimum sample requirements
+- Noise injection
+- Cross-validation consistency
-- Consistent performance across training, validation, and test sets

-The similarity in evaluation metrics across datasets confirms that the selected model does **not exhibit overfitting**.
+Comparable performance across training and test datasets confirms **no overfitting**.

 ---

+## 11. Geospatial Visualization and Mapping

+To enhance interpretability and decision support, model predictions were visualized using **interactive geospatial maps**:

+- Predictions and location data were loaded into an interactive mapping interface
+- **Folium** was used to generate dynamic pollution heatmaps
+- Source-specific markers were overlaid to represent pollution origins (e.g., industrial, vehicular)
+- High-risk zones were visualized using color gradients based on pollutant severity
+- Filters were implemented to explore data by:
+  - Date
+  - Location
+  - Predicted pollution source

+The maps were embedded into the web dashboard for user interaction and analysis.

+---

-## 11. System Architecture
+## 12. System Architecture

 ### System Workflow
 1. Data collection from APIs and curated datasets
 2. Data preprocessing and cleaning
 3. Feature engineering and transformation
 4. Model training and evaluation
+5. Prediction generation
+6. Geospatial visualization and dashboard integration
-5. Model serialization using Joblib
+7. Model serialization using Joblib
-6. Integration with a prediction dashboard

 ---

-## 12. Deployment
+## 13. Deployment

-- **Random Forest** model selected for production use
+- **Random Forest** selected as the production model
 - Saved artifacts include:
   - `pollution_rf_realistic.pkl`
   - `scaler.pkl`
   - `target_encoder.pkl`

-Other trained models are retained for experimentation and comparison purposes.
+Other models are retained for experimentation and comparison.

 ---

-## 13. Conclusion
+## 14. Conclusion

-This project demonstrates an end-to-end **machine learning pipeline for pollution source classification**, integrating environmental, meteorological, and spatial data.
-By emphasizing realism, interpretability, and generalization, the system provides reliable predictions suitable for practical deployment and future extension.
+This project delivers an end-to-end **pollution source classification system** that integrates machine learning with geospatial visualization.
+By focusing on realistic data handling, robust modeling, and interactive mapping, the system provides meaningful insights suitable for real-world environmental monitoring and decision-making.

 ---

-## 14. Future Scope
+## 15. Future Scope
-- Real-time data ingestion and streaming
+- Real-time data streaming and alerts
-- Advanced geospatial visualization and heatmaps
+- Advanced GIS-based spatial analysis
-- Integration of satellite-based pollution data
+- Satellite data integration
 - Cloud-based scalable deployment

 ---

-## 15. References
+## 16. References
 - OpenWeather API Documentation
 - OpenStreetMap (OSM)
 - Scikit-learn Documentation